Thanks to Grandma's old fashioned layer cake recipes, you can bake beautiful celebration cakes that will delight your family and friends.

 To 1/3 cup melted butter, add 1 egg, and fill cup with milk.
 Add dry ingredients and beat vigorously.
 Bake in two layers in moderate oven (375°F) till done.

-Floradora Cake Filling:
+Floradora Cake Filling and Topping:

 One cup milk, 1 tablespoon butter, 1 tablespoon flour, 1/2 cup sugar, 2 egg yolks, 1/2 cup shredded coconut, 1/2 cup crushed pineapple.